-Do any of these situations sound familiar and all too real for you?
+Do any of these situations hit home?

 - You are creative and often inspired.
 You have ideas coming out the wazoo.
 Finding fun and creative ideas are not your problem.
 You get revved up, excited, vibrating with energy to start a project.
 But follow-through…well that is a different story.
 You’ve been working diligently for a while now, seeing progress.
 But oh my god, when is it going to be finished?
 Forget it.
 You have a new and better idea.
 This one is sure to work!